sunnyvalechha/Devops-Prep/README.md

 * And whenever we create a deployment it is maintained by replica set controller, such controller are managed by controller manager component of Kubernetes.

 Q: How various components of Kubernetes interact with each other?
-A: Here we need to explain what happens when "kubectl apply" command is executed on deployment or on pod.
+- Here we need to explain what happens when "kubectl apply" command is executed on deployment or on pod.
 How any resource is created on cluster?

 * "kubectl apply -f deployment.yml" a request is sent to API server component.
 * API server perform authenticate & authorization to see if user has right permission to apply configuration.